Four national regulators oversee assessment and registration schemes for specific types of chemicals.

 - Food Standards Australia New Zealand (FSANZ) assesses food additives for their safety and appropriate consumption levels.
 It also develops and administers the Food Standards Code to regulate the use of additives and other chemicals used in (or with) food, including contaminants and natural toxicants.
 Food standards are enforced by the states and territories.

-The Australian Department of Environment and Energy also has a role in chemicals management.
+The Australian Department of Agriculture, Water and the Environment also has a role in chemicals management.
 This includes

 - the draft National Standard for Environmental Risk Management of Industrial Chemicals